 - Should you prefer, you could make this recipe without the apples with no other adjustments needed.

-- Caramel Apple Stuffed French Toast
+- Caramel Apple Stuffed French Toast is rich and decadent for any special brunch.

-- Cinnamon Sugar Apple Donut Holes from Inside BruCrew Life
+- Cinnamon Sugar Apple Donut Holes from Inside BruCrew Life.

 Thanks for visiting come back soon!